Mustang Week 2017 part II

 The biggest and baddest all mustang event of the year

 Article by: Caleb Richards

-With Monday and Tuesday in the books, after a few hours of shut eye, Thursday started early.
+With Monday and Tuesday in the books, and a few hours of shut eye, Thursday started early.
 After grabbing some coffee with Scott Hartrick, we headed out to meet with Harris Lue, Tom Clark, Nick Meyer, John Wise, and Manir Karim for what would be the fox body photo shoot of the century.
 While we wanted to head out and see the action at the drag strip, we had to get some cars shot.
 Having never seen Tom Clark's fresh build, I was very glad to see his work in person.
 Tom is the owner of Sinis Built, and I am certain if you are reading this, you have seen his incredible Pace Car build.

 After being ran off from the Palace theater, we headed to another area under a bridge, that offered the perfect photo op.
 While this was supposed to be a quick shoot, we ended up staying there for several hours, just enjoying the fox body porn that was in such abundance.
 I also took the opportunity to do a live ride along in Nick Meyer's coyote swapped, and turbocharged '93 Cobra.
 If you missed it, stop by the FCM Facebook page.

 Once the shoot was done, we were already late to make the convention center to get the booth set up.
 I jumped in Scott's GT and we high tailed it back to the house to scoop up project RW, and the rest of my gear.
 With all of the vendors stacked in time slots to set up, I had just 15 minutes to make a 20 minute drive; I made it.
 Once on property I met up with MNRA Coyote Stock driver, and FCM Tech advisor Carlos Sobrino, who's car was also in the booth.
 Also on hand was Mario Pineda with his Vortech blown, Bimini Blue notch.
 This was going to be one hell of a statement for the fox body faithful.